Sovereignty of the Philippines: Philippine Supreme Court statements regarding sovereignty

 During the period when the military government exercised administrative control, the Taft Commission (created on March 16, 1900) exercised legislative powers.
 On June 11, 1901, the commission had passed the Judiciary Law (Act no. 126), vesting judicial power in the Supreme Court, Courts of First Instance and Justice of the Peace courts.

-At least two cases decided by the Philippine Supreme Court contain statements by the court concerning the exchange of sovereignty between Spain and the United States.
+At least two cases decided by the Philippine Supreme Court under American sovereignty refer to the transferral of sovereignty from Spain to the United States.